bholloway/persistent-cache-webpack-plugin/README.md

 * `file` is the path to a file which will persist the cache.

-* `warn` enables feedback on cache entries that could not be serialised, useful for reporting issues.
+* `warn` enables feedback on cache properties that failed the serialisation process, use `warn:'verbose'` for extended detail.

-* `stats` enables feeback on the performance of the plugin.
+* `stats` enables feedback on the performance of the plugin.

+* `ignore` an Array of RegExp that allows certain warnings to occur without failing serialisation.